Partnership-on-Generative-AI/Donator/README.md

 ## Get Involved

 We're recruiting volunteers to work on the project while we raise VC funding enebling us to move faster.
-To get in touch, email: team (at) humanitarianai.org
+To get in touch or for VCs who would like to see our pitch deck, email: team (at) humanitarianai.org